-Need to open a folder and care not for clicking repeatedly or hunting down names?
-Find out here how to open a folder path fast using the Mac “Go to Folder” shortcut “Command Shift G” (and others like it, even open hidden folders) in macOS Finder.
+Need to open a folder quickly on your Mac without clicking endlessly or hunting through folder names?
+Finder’s “Go to Folder” command is your secret for zooming straight to any folder path.
+Find out here how to go to any folder path fast using the Mac shortcut “Command Shift G” along with other handy keyboard tricks to navigate folders (even hidden ones) in macOS Finder.

 First, If the Weight of the World Pushes a Train